 In May 2017, I accepted a job offer at the Wisconsin IceCube Particle Astrophysics Center (WIPAC) in Madison - a job that sent me to the bottom of the Earth.
-IceCube is a giant Neutrino detector at the South Pole, and it will be my job to keep its computers running.
+IceCube is a giant Neutrino detector at the South Pole, and it was my job to keep its computers running.
 For an entire year (November 2017 to November 2018) I lived and worked at the Amundson-Scott South Pole Station in Antarctica.
-Being an IceCube "Winterover" has been my dream job for years - und now the dream is real.
+Being an IceCube "Winterover" has been my dream job for years - and I made the dream real.
 This page is my journal of this once-in-a-lifetime adventure.

 Most of the content will be in English, but I might write in German occasionally.
 The journal entries are sorted by date (oldest first).